 - Update database details into the config file.

 Q: What are the hosting requirements for Laravel?

 A: To make Laravel apps perform flawlessly over the web, there are certain requirements a hosting server should fulfill.
-Firstly, it should provide SSH access, so that users can easily install/integrate Composer or Github functionality on the server.
-Secondly, a hosting server should provide optimum web speed, so that apps could get the required bandwidth and speed to function properly.
-Web servers like Apache, NGINX, and other speed optimization tools always come pretty handily in enhancing app performance.
+Firstly, it should provide SSH access so that users can easily install/integrate Composer or Github functionality on the server.
+Secondly, a hosting server should provide optimum web speed so that apps can function properly and get the required bandwidth and speed.
+Web servers like Apache, NGINX, and other speed optimization tools always come in pretty handy in enhancing app performance.

 Customer Review at

 “Cloudways hosting has one of the best customer service and hosting speed”

 Shahzeb is a Digital Marketer with a Software Engineering background, works as a Community Manager — PHP Community at Cloudways.
 He is growth ambitious and aims to learn & share information about PHP & Laravel Development through practice and experimentation.
 He loves to travel and explore new ideas whenever he finds time.
 Get in touch with him at [email protected]